Tonanguyxiro/HKUST-GZ_Marpit_Template/README.md

 ### I am not from HKUST(GZ)

-Currently, we have prepared special release for students from Southern University of Science and Technology (SUSTech) and San Yan-san University (SYSU), you can download the pack from [release]() page.
+Currently, we have prepared special release for students from Southern University of Science and Technology (SUSTech) and Sun Yat-sen University (SYSU), you can download the pack from [release]() page.

 Other wise, you can change the settings by your self.